aravindnc/A-to-Z-List-of-Useful-Node.js-Modules/README.md

 #### Upload Files
 * [`express-fileupload`](https://github.com/richardgirges/express-fileupload) - Simple express middleware for uploading files.
+* [`Multer-JS`](https://github.com/expressjs/multer) - Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
+It is written on top of busboy for maximum efficiency.

 #### Form Information
 * [`Body-parser`](https://github.com/expressjs/body-parser) - Node.js body parsing middleware - Parse incoming request bodies in a middleware before your handlers, available under the req.body property.